department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 #### Alerts

-Alerts can appear above or below the H1 and contain the following elements:
+Use [Warning](https://design.va.gov/components/alert#warning-alert) and [Error](https://design.va.gov/components/alert#error-alert) Alert variations to help a user recognize an issue has occurred or is about to occur.
+Alerts appear at the top of the page or co-located near the content they describe, and contain the following building blocks:

 - Header
 - Succinct description of what happened
-- CTA
+- Optional CTA

+Visit the [Alert component page](https://design.va.gov/components/alert#usage) for usage guidelines.

 #### Background alerts

-Background alerts are usually triggered by a user-initiated action and contain the following elements:
+Background alerts are triggered by a user-initiated action and contain the following elements:

 - Succinct description of what happened
 - Optional CTA